cultureulterior/cultureulterior.github.io/README.md

-Clone this repository to get an index for your github.io
+Clone & rename this repository to get an index for your <username>.github.io
 =========================

-(Remember to change your user name)
+(Remember to change your github username on line 88)